Storage and PCI Express - A Natural Combination

 First, the storage appliance or server is likely to be connected using a PCIe-based switch network, especially in the enterprise space.
 So it is efficient to just add more ports to the existing backbone, and allow the HDD & SSD subsystems to communicate with the processors, and each other, using an incremental approach.

 The other opportunity presents itself because the SSDs have quickly moved to a PCIe-based interface, and there are initiatives being investigated to offer a similar interface to HDDs.
 Although HDD devices do not benefit as much as SSDs from the direct connection to PCIe, this approach does offer a convenient, consolidated, interface to the storage system.
 And even HDD-based storage benefits from lower latency and higher bandwidth, especially as they increase their performance to keep up with SSD competition.
-Once the intermediate interfaces - such as SAS - have been eliminated from the picture, hybrid HDD/SSD systems can more easily be created, with PCIe switches distributed throughout the network - aggregating, consolidating, and routing the storage data regardless of the underlying technology.
+Once the intermediate interfaces - such as SAS and SATA - have been updated to PCI Express, hybrid HDD/SSD systems can more easily be created, with PCIe switches distributed throughout the network - aggregating, consolidating, and routing the storage data regardless of the underlying technology.

 This is a unique opportunity for the industry.